 The PHA has very little involvement beyond the inspection to ensure that the property meets program standards.
 However, PHAs can step in if serious issues occur, such as eviction or property destruction.

 To remain in good standing with the housing voucher program and the landlord, tenants are obligated to fulfill certain responsibilities.
 Failure to meet these obligations can result in eviction or removal from the program.
-These responsibilities include the following:

 Landlords have their own set of responsibilities within the Section 8 program.
 Most importantly, landlords are expected to use the same screening system on housing voucher recipients as they do with other tenants.

 This generally involves performing a credit and background check to ensure that applicants will be responsible renters.
-Section 8 landlords are also required to:
+Section 8 landlords are also generally required to:

 Due to the long wait times for assistance, many PHAs require tenants to remain in their chosen property for a designated amount of time.
 Generally, Section 8 recipients must live in the unit for a minimum of one year before they are able to move to another location.